WHAT A GIRL WANTS (2003) REVIEW

 Have you seen What a Girl Wants?
 Did you like seeing Colin Firth in another Mr. Darcy-like (“stiff upper lip”) role?
 What’s your favorite Colin Firth flick?
 Comment down below with your thoughts!

 “You pierce my soul.
 I am half agony, half hope.

 I have loved none but you.”

 Read our Romantic Moments of the Week featuring The DUFF’s Wesley and Bianca and Beastly‘s Hunter and Lindy.
-Read our reviews of Barely Lethal and Easy A or visit our Vintage Review archives to see what else we re-watch time and again.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Read our reviews of Barely Lethal and Easy A or visit our Vintage Review archives to see what else we re-watch time and again.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.